Breast reduction surgery in Milwaukee, WI

 After surgery, you will spend approximately one hour in the recovery area, and then return to the outpatient care unit until you are ready to go home.
 There will be gauze sponges covering the breasts as well as a surgical bra.
 Patients wear the bra night and day for the first week, and then for several weeks afterwards.
 You may feel some discomfort for the first couple of days; we will prescribe medication to lessen the discomfort.

-Your first menstruation following surgery may cause your breasts to swell and hurt.
-You may also experience random, shooting pains for a few months.
-You can expect some loss of feeling in your nipples and breast skin, caused by the swelling after surgery.
-This usually diminishes over the next six weeks or so.
+You may experience random, shooting pains for a few months.
+You can expect some loss of feeling in your nipples and breast skin caused by swelling after surgery.
+This usually diminishes over the next six months or so.
 In some patients, however, it may last a year or more.

 Getting Back to Normal